khazix-911/K.H.X-NUKER/README.md

 # 🎨 Server Settings
 SERVER_CONFIG = {
-    "new_name": "💀 DESTROYED BY ULTIMATE NUKE",
+    "new_name": "💀 DESTROYED BY ULTIMATE",
     "new_icon": "https://example.com/icon.png",
     "new_description": "Khazix & Daniel-191 © 2026"
 }